tfresource/tfresource-website/topics/Design_principles_of_land_use_models.md

 *Common land use model design elements*

 [Accessibilities](Accessibilities) commonly influence location decisions of population, employment, and developers.
 The updated locations of population and employment are then fed back into the travel model.
 Commonly, the simulation of households is done in two steps.
-Demographic changes are nonspatial changes, such as ageing, marriage, birth of a child, divorce, death, change of educational level, buying a car, receiving a driver’s license, etc. Household moves represent the spatially explicit relocation of households.
+Demographic changes are nonspatial changes, such as aging, marriage, birth of a child, divorce, death, change of educational level, buying a car, receiving a driver’s license, etc. Household moves represent the spatially explicit relocation of households.
 Many demographic changes trigger household moves.
 For example, a child who leaves the parental household needs to find a dwelling to establish its own household.

 A similar distinction is commonly made for the simulation of employment.
 Demographic changes of firms are simulated in the module called firmographic changes, modeling non-spatial events such as business establishment, growth, decline, or closure.
 Business relocation is the move of the entire firm or of a part of the firm.
 Some firmographic events, such as business establishment and growth, may trigger a business move.
-Commonly, non-spatial and spatial events are distinguished because they are simulated differently.
-Often, aspatial events are steered by an economic model simulating employment and population growth or decline.
-Another distinction is that land use policies may be tested that aim at influencing location behavior.
-Rarely, policies are tested that influence demographic changes.
-Hence, spatial modules are designed to be sensitive to a large variety of policy changes, whereas nonspatial modules tend to model events that happen to population or employment.

 Land Use Modules
 ----------------

 It is common in land use modeling to distinguish decision-making with spatial implications (such as household relocation) from demographic changes without spatial implications (such as aging).
 While this distinction is not required, it is often made because spatially explicit choices are often modeled with more scrutiny than non-spatial events.
-Given that events with spatial impact are of higher interest for integrated [Land Use-Transport Modeling](Land_Use_Transport_Modeling), it is warranted to put more effort into modeling behavior that affects the location of households and employment.
+Given that events with spatial impact are of higher interest for integrated [Land Use/Transport Modeling](Land_use_transport_modeling), it is warranted to put more effort into modeling behavior that affects the location of households and employment.

+Commonly, non-spatial and spatial events are distinguished because they are simulated differently.
+Often, non-spatial events are controled by an economic model simulating employment and population growth or decline.
+Another reason to distinguish spatial and non-spatial transitions is that land use policies may be tested that aim at influencing location behavior.
+In contrast, it is rare to test policies that influence demographic changes.
+Hence, spatial modules are designed to be sensitive to a large variety of policy changes, whereas non-spatial modules tend to model events that ''happen'' to population or employment.
+Spatial models often are built using [Logit](Choice_models#binary-and-multinomial-logit) models, whereas non-spatial models often use simpler Markov transition models.

 ### Household Relocation

 The household relocation module deals with households moving to a different dwelling and the housing search of newly created households.
-Newly created households include children leaving their parental household, couples who divorce or separate and establish a second households, and households that move into the study area from outside, and therefore, are considered new households.
+Newly created households include children leaving their parental household, couples who divorce or separate and establish a new households, and households that move into the study area from outside, and therefore, are considered new households.

 Commonly, relocation is based on [utilities](Utility) of alternative new housing locations.
 These utilities include the price of the new dwelling (either rent or mortgage payments), other dwelling attributes, such as size or age, and zonal attributes, such as accessibilities or quality of schools.
-Bid-rent approaches tend to relocate households until every household has maximized their utility, while discrete-choice explicitly keep some disequilibrium assuming that households would not move if the utility of another dwelling is only marginally higher.
+Bid-rent approaches tend to relocate households until every household has maximized their utility, while discrete-choice models explicitly keep some disequilibrium assuming that households would not move if the utility of another dwelling is only marginally higher.

 Most land use models constrain household relocation by the available housing stack, reflecting that more desirable areas tend to have very low vacancy rates.

 ### Demographic Change

-The module modeling demographic change includes all changes that may happen to households and people except household relocation.
-These changes commonly are modeled by transition probabilities, such as using the [Markov Model](Markov_Model), rather than applying discrete-choice or bid-rent methodologies.
+The module demographic change covers socio-demographic changes that may happen to households and people except household relocation.
+These changes are commonly modeled by transition probabilities using a Markov Model, rather than applying discrete choice or bid rent methodologies.
 The following table includes the most common non-spatail demographic events.

 | Household Events                | Person Events                                          |
 |---------------------------------|--------------------------------------------------------|